rionoymany-portfolio1/Cybersecurity-portfolio/week-10/lab-guide.md

 potentially misconfigured legacy servers.
 ```

-**Null byte injection — why it can't be practiced live:**
+**Null byte injection — why it can't be practiced live against modern PHP:**
 ```
 Filename: shell.php%00.jpg

-This technique was patched at the PHP language level in version 5.3.4 (2010).
-Any current PortSwigger lab or modern PHP environment will not be vulnerable to this exact payload — it is documented as historical/reference knowledge, verified against a legacy PHP version, rather than something to attempt against a current target.
+This exact technique is patched at the PHP language level since version 5.3.4 (2010).
+Any current PortSwigger lab or modern PHP environment will not be vulnerable to this specific payload — it is documented as reference knowledge, not something to attempt against a current PHP target.

+However: the null byte's behavior as a C string terminator is not gone from the world.
+Modern applications (Python, Node.js, Go) that call native C/C++ extensions or use a Foreign Function Interface (FFI) can reintroduce this exact mismatch if they pass user-supplied strings across that boundary without independent null-byte validation.
+Understanding why the technique worked is what matters, not only that it was patched in PHP.
 ```

 ---